 Speak with a New York City Sexual Harassment Lawyer Today

 No person should ever be forced to endure sexual harassment in the workplace.
 A qualified New York City employment attorney can advise you on what steps to take when your employer refuses to take your harassment complaints seriously.
-Contact the Nisar Law Group, P.C., at 646.760.6493 today to schedule a free initial consultation with a member of our legal team.
+Contact the Nisar Law Group, P.C., at 646.760.6493 today to schedule an initial consultation with a member of our legal team.